aerni/alpine-statamic-responsive-images/README.md

 You can use this plugin by either including it from a `<script>` tag or installing it via NPM:

 ### Via CDN
-You can include the CDN build of this plugin as a `<script>` tag, just make sure to include it BEFORE Alpine's core JS file.
+You can include the CDN build of this plugin as a `<script>` tag, just make sure to include it before Alpine's core script.

 ```html
 <!-- Alpine Resize -->